PEOPLE

 +43 1 40470 4014

 Jason did his Bachelor and Master studies at the University of Trieste and the Open University of Cambridge studying chromosomal translocations and genome adaptations.
 For his PhD he moved to the University of Vienna to study the control of meiotic recombination at the repetitive ribosomal DNA (rDNA) region.
 He continued to study the rDNA focusing on the ribosomal RNA and tissue specific ribosomal variants during his PostDocs at the University of Vienna and the University of Hamburg.
+Jason joined the Tomazou Group in 2022 as a Staff Scientist working on ribosomes in Ewing sarcoma and supporting the lab with microscopy experiments.
+He is also involved in managing the lab and helping with experimental planning.
+Jason spends his free time pursuing various family activities with his family.
+He also enjoys cooking, skiing and playing basketball.

 PhD Student